 Travel through the Renaissance era to one of Italy's most beautiful walled cities.
 Learn about taking the train from Lucca to Florence.

-Whether you're traveling through Tuscany or simply in the mood for a day trip from Florence, Lucca tops any traveler's list.
-But once you get there, you have to get back!
-Traveling the 47.5 miles (76 km) by train takes about 20 minutes longer than driving, but it delivers you inside the city's walls, while driving and parking in the old town is severely restricted.
+Whether you're traveling through Tuscany or simply is a great Italian city to visit!
+Although traveling the 47.5 miles (76 km) by train takes about 20 minutes longer than driving, taking the train brings you directly inside the city's walls, where driving and parking in the old town is severely restricted.
 This is why taking the train between Lucca and Florence is your best choice.

 Frequent Trains from Firenze Santa Maria Novella to Lucca